California: Higher education

-California is also home to such notable private universities as Stanford University, the California Institute of Technology (Caltech), the University of Southern California, the Claremont Colleges, Santa Clara University, Loyola Marymount University, the University of San Diego, the University of San Francisco, Chapman University, Pepperdine University, Occidental College, and University of the Pacific, among numerous other private colleges and universities, including many religious and special-purpose institutions.
+California is also home to notable private universities such as Stanford University, the California Institute of Technology (Caltech), the University of Southern California, the Claremont Colleges, Santa Clara University, Loyola Marymount University, the University of San Diego, the University of San Francisco, Chapman University, Pepperdine University, Occidental College, and University of the Pacific, among numerous other private colleges and universities, including many religious and special-purpose institutions.
 California has a particularly high density of arts colleges, including the California College of the Arts, California Institute of the Arts, San Francisco Art Institute, Art Center College of Design, and Academy of Art University, among others.
-California is also home to many different trade schools, such as the Paul Mitchell school, CET San Jose, the Cinta Aveda Institute, the ZHMS Academy, Toni & Guy Hairdressing Academy, and many more.

 Economy

 California's economy ranks among the largest in the world.
-As of 2024, the gross state product (GSP) was $3.6trillion ($93,130 per capita), the largest in the United States.
+As of 2024, the gross state product (GSP) is $4.172 trillion ($102,500 per capita), the largest of any U.S. state.
 California is responsible for one seventh of the nation's gross domestic product (GDP).
-As of 2025, California's nominal GDP is larger than all but four countries (the United States, China, Japan, and Germany).
-In terms of purchasing power parity (PPP), it is larger than all but eight countries (the United States, China, India, Japan, Germany, Russia, Brazil, and Indonesia).
+As of 2025, California's nominal GDP is larger than all but four countries.
+In terms of purchasing power parity (PPP), it is larger than all but eight countries.
 California's economy is larger than Africa and Australia and is almost as large as South America.
 The state recorded total, non-farm employment of 16,677,800 as of September 2021 among 966,224 employer establishments.
+As of 2024, California is home to 57 of the Fortune 500 companies, the highest number of any U.S. state.

+As the largest and second-largest U.S. ports respectively, the Port of Los Angeles and the Port of Long Beach in Southern California collectively play a pivotal role in the global supply chain, together hauling in about 40% of all imports to the U.S. by TEU volume.
+The Port of Oakland and Port of Hueneme are the 10th and 26th largest seaports in the U.S., respectively, by number of TEUs handled.

 The five largest sectors of employment in California are trade, transportation, and utilities; government; professional and business services; education and health services; and leisure and hospitality.
 In output, the five largest sectors are financial services, followed by trade, transportation, and utilities; education and health services; government; and manufacturing.
 California has an unemployment rate of 3.9% as of September 2022.

-California's economy is dependent on trade and international related commerce accounts for about one-quarter of the state's economy.
+California's economy is dependent on trade and international related commerce accounts for about one-quarter of the state's economy, and representing 7% of their GDP; California's biggest trade partner is Mexico.
 In 2008, California exported $144 billion worth of goods, up from $134 billion in 2007 and $127 billion in 2006.

-Computers and electronic products are California's top export, accounting for 42 percent of all the state's exports in 2008.
+Vehicles, computers and electronic products are California's top exports, accounting for 42% of all the state's exports in 2008; over 50 car companies operate in California, such as Tesla and Mazda.